frob/frob.github.com/_drafts/2015-12-22-lets-plan-a-new-arduino-based-video-game-console.md

 (video of kids unable to put a cassette into a walkman)

-It got me thinking about how old people used to complain about the "push button" generation.
-And it got me thinking about my kids, a generation behind the one that has every user interface purpose built for ease of use.
+It got me thinking about how old people used to talk about the "push button" generation.
+And it got me thinking about my kids, a generation behind the generation that has every user interface purpose built for ease of use.
 Everything I see built today is about as easy as it can be.
-I consider this to be a bad thing.
+In general this is a good thing, however, I consider this to be a bad thing.
+It's easy for physical tools to be re-imaginged and used for other purposes than they are intended; such as using a screw driver to pry up a staple.
+The same thing is true of command line tools.
+It's the heart of the way \*nix systems work.
+One purpose built command being piped into another to achieve something possibly unintended.

 Creativity strives in constraints.
 We need constraints, even if the constrains are contrived.

+ Systems built today are purpose built, which isn't a bad thing, except that most of our systems without flexibility (this seems like the major down side of graphical user interfaces, but that is another rant for another day).
+It's difficult to achieve something new with a tool when all that is exposed to the user is a single start button.

 # What I want to do